Skip to main content

 Custom Agent Traces

-Detailed step logs for custom agent shortcuts with multiple action types:
+Detailed step logs for custom agent workflows with multiple action types:

 {